ilijad/ilijad.github.io/filters.md

 ## Link to paper [https://doi.org/10.1145/3589883.3589909](https://doi.org/10.1145/3589883.3589909)
 If the DOI Not Found website is reached the paper has not yet been uploaded.
-Waiting for the ICMLT conference to upolad the proceesings.
+Waiting for the ICMLT conference to upload the proceedings.